 As a freelance writer, I’m the author or co-author of many non-fiction sports books for children, including The Big Book of Hockey for Kids and the Hockey Trivia for Kids series (Scholastic Canada).
 My titles for adults include Twenty Greatest Hockey Goals (Dundurn Press, 2010) and Stanley Cup: 120 Years of Hockey Supremacy (Firefly Books, 2012).
 I have also compiled a series of sports quote books for Firefly.

 In addition to my “behind the scenes” work with TSN and CBC, I have also been an on-air guest on many television and radio programs.
 In the fall of 2006, I appeared as a “Hockey Philosopher” in the CBC series Hockey: A People’s History.
 I also appeared in Vikings on Ice about the Winnipeg Falcons in the CBC Olympians series in 2000.

-I am a member of the Society for International Hockey Research and the Society for American Baseball Research.
+I am a member of the Society for International Hockey Research, who honoured me with the Brian McFarlane Award in 2005 and the Paul Kitchen Award in 2016, and the Society for American Baseball Research.
+I worked for the Toronto Blue Jays ground crew at Exhibition Stadium from 1981 to 1985 and still have a champagne bottle from the club’s first American League East Division title celebration in 1985.
 I am married and live in Owen Sound, Ontario, with my wife Barbara and our cats Riggs and Odie (who is named after old-time hockey star Odie Cleghorn).
-I worked for the Toronto Blue Jays ground crew at Exhibition Stadium from 1981 to 1985 and still have a champagne bottle from the club’s first American League East Division title celebration in 1985.

 If you’d be interesting in having me speak to your school group or adult organization, please click here for information about my Speaking engagements.